 Splash at Cave Spring.
 Rolater Park in Cave Spring is only a short drive.
 The park has a natural spring where people come to fill water jugs, etc. You can’t play right in the drinking water collection area, but you can splash a little down stream.
 If you want to enter the cave, it is a nominal $1 per person.
 There is also a seasonal pool – no chlorine, just fresh water – opened Thu – Sun.
 Be prepared for chilly waters!

 Meditate at the Rome Labyrinth.
 Did you know there is a Labyrinth in Rome?
 It was originally an amphitheater, but a citizen worked with the local government to salvage the remnants.
-5.490 bricks create the fun space.
+5,490 bricks create the fun space.
 We walked the path three times, and then played a few games here.
 With two energetic boys, using it as a meditation tool was difficult, but I didn’t mind.
 It was fun!
 If you’re in the area, I highly recommend stopping here.
 Right up the hill is the Rome Visitor Center where you can learn about several other places to visit.

 Hike the Jackson Hill Trail System.
 The trailhead is located by the Visitor Center (and the Labyrinth.)
 A series of unpaved trails cover the site of old Fort Norton- series of earthen forts that defended Rome during the Civil War.
 The longest loop is a short 1.8 miles.